 Other financial liabilities are initially recorded at fair value less directly attributable transaction costs.
 After initial recognition, other financial liabilities are subsequently measured at amortized cost using effective interest method.
 These include liabilities arising from operations and borrowings.

-This category includes loans payable, accounts payable and accrued expenses, due to related parties, dividend payable and customers' deposit.
+This category includes accounts payable and other current liabilities, due to related parties, loans payable, and customers' deposit in the consolidated statements of financial positions.

 Impairment of Financial Assets